maxblee/django_sourcebook/README.md

 - Admin forms: Right now, I'm dealing with all of the forms except for request filing from within the django admin.
 Eventually, I want to customize those views a bit or create my own forms outside of the admin to make portions of this program easier to use and administer.
 - More views: I'm hoping to add some more views to allow users to better see their contacts, link those contacts to sources and FOIA requests, etc.
 - Search and autofill: I want to add some searching functionality so that people can better filter their results and find what they're looking for.
 (I plan on using `autocomplete-light` and either PostGreSQL full search or ElasticSearch for this.)
 - Testing: Right now, I'm really light on testing, because I wanted to get this program up to a somewhat functional state quickly.
+That is, I've manually tested the tool on some common-use cases, but I haven't added any programmatic tests and I haven't tested on any edge cases or corner cases.
 I would like to change this.
 I'll be using `pytest-cov` for testing and coverage tests, `nox` for testing against different environments, and `hypothesis` for running property-based tests.
 (This comes in handy for checking custom form validation and custom serialization/deserialization.)
 - Documentation: I have tried to make this README usable.
 But eventually, I'd like to add a more thorough user guide.
 In particular, I think it would be cool to have a video or two demonstrating how to use this tool.